-Our malware-detection data comes from two independent evaluation labs: AV-TEST in Germany and AV-Comparatives in Austria.
+Our malware-detection data comes from four evaluation labs: AV-TEST in Germany, AV-Comparatives in Austria, SE Labs in England and our own lab in Utah.
 Each lab regularly tests major antivirus products for their abilities to detect zero-day malware and other threats.

-AVG and Avast are now part of the same company, and their unified malware-detection engine comes close to those of industry leaders such as Kaspersky and Bitdefender while having a light system-performance impact.
-But AVG AntiVirus Free got the short end of the deal, with fewer useful extra features than Avast Free Antivirus and misleadingly named new scans.
-The good news is that AVG's wide range of customization options is still available; the bad news is that you still get nagged to upgrade to paid AVG software.
+AVG shares Avast's decent if unspectacular malware-detection engine while having a much lighter system-performance impact.
+But AVG AntiVirus Free has far fewer useful extra features than Avast Free Antivirus.
+The good news is that AVG's wide range of customization options and its file shredder are still available; the bad news is that there's no compelling reason to pick AVG over Windows Defender.